mobinators/AdsManager/README.md

     // Requiered native Ads width is match_paren and height is 300dp or above

-    // Calling This line First show Interstitial Ads in onCreate() function or Application class MediationNativeAds.loadNativeAds(
+    // Calling This line First show Native Ads in onCreate() function or Application class MediationNativeAds.loadNativeAds(
                         applicationContext,
                         false,